HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Shorthands before longhands
 Using a shorthand and overriding it with a few longhands in the same rule is a good strategy for a variety of reasons:

-First, it's good defensive coding.
+First, it is good defensive coding.
 The shorthand resets all its longhands to their initial values if they have not been explicitly specified.
 This prevents rogue values coming in through the cascade.

-Second, it's good for maintainability, to avoid repetition of values when the shorthand has smart defaults.
+Second, it is good for maintainability, to avoid repetition of values when the shorthand has smart defaults.
 For example, instead of `margin: 1em 1em 0 1em` we can write:

 ```css
 margin: 1em;